 The challenge to this approach is creating those strategy assets, building out personas and developing disruptive, compelling and emotional messaging demands hard work, takes time and often requires agreement across a variety of constituents.
 This is especially true when it comes to differentiation.
 Being different than of all your competition is hard work and often requires commitments to operational upgrades.
 It also takes time to gain agreement and consensus on what you’re going to commit to publicly.

-Finally, it’s important to understand that great strategy takes time and investment.
+Finally, it’s important to understand that great strategy takes time, investment, and marketing automation tools.
 It comes along with a commitment to being patient and doing the hard work necessary for creating compelling messages that move markets.
 Typically, this approach takes between two and four months.
 That means months of strategy work before you do any tactics.
 If you like this approach (and there is a lot to like), you have to be clear that you’re waiting on tactics and results.

 Demand Generation And Digital Marketing Tactics First